MEET OUR TEAM

 Linda’s experience allows her to provide counseling services and support to patients and families experiencing a wide variety of difficulties, including depression, anxiety, impulse-control and conduct disorders, adjustment and trauma disorders, neurodevelopmental disorders, behavioral problems, social skills and peer relationships, and family systems.

-Linda currently accepts Tricare, Humana, United Healthcare, BCBS, Cigna, Aetna insurance plans, as well as self-pay clients.
+Linda currently accepts Tricare, Humana, United Healthcare, BCBS, Cigna/Evernorth, Aetna insurance plans, as well as self-pay clients.

 We are excited to welcome Samantha to Compass Counseling!